-This paper discusses the origin of language from the perspective of meditation towards the needs satisfaction of communication.
+Abstract - This paper discusses the origin of language from the perspective of meditation towards the needs satisfaction of communication.
 Labor played a crucial part in the creation and shaping of man himself and his body parts and also in the creation of language.
 Labor forced man to meditate on the void left between what he needed and the means to satisfy his needs.
 Man shifted his meditation from the needs to needs satisfaction, which resulted in the creation of tools, typical representatives of human culture.
 The ability to shift meditation towards tool making is a prelude to the creation of language.
 The ability to conduct meditation shifting is what distinguishes man from other animals.
-This ability has been woven into the genetic structure of man and has become man?s innate trait.
+This ability has been woven into the genetic structure of man and has become man's innate trait.

-Index terms- origin of language, meditation shifting, needs satisfaction anguage is generally viewed as one of man's most complex phenomena.
+Index Terms: origin of language, meditation shifting, needs satisfaction i.
+Introduction anguage is generally viewed as one of man's most complex phenomena.
 Scholars of different ages have spotted different part of the language phenomenon as a target of research, and accordingly a variety of theories in linguistics have been developed in the history.
-Saussure (1916Saussure (1983)) distinguished "langue" from "parole" at the beginning of the 20 th century and thought that linguists should study "langue" instead of 'parole".
+Saussure (1916/1983) distinguished "langue" from "parole" at the beginning of the 20th century and thought that linguists should study "langue" instead of "parole".
 He was mainly concerned with the cultural end-product of human language and the main focus was on the mechanisms of language operation.
-Through his work, the centre of interest in linguistics was directed away from searching the changes and origins of languages towards studying the structural system of language as a social phenomenon. ??homsky (1957 ??homsky (, 1965)) directed public attention from viewing language as a static social phenomenon to seeing it as an individual phenomenon of generation and transformation of grammatical structures.
+Through his work, the centre of interest in linguistics was directed away from searching the changes and origins of languages towards studying the structural system of language as a social phenomenon.
+Chomsky (1957, 1965) directed public attention from viewing language as a static social phenomenon to seeing it as an individual phenomenon of generation and transformation of grammatical structures.
 Saussure extracted language from individual speeches, i.e. paroles, and viewed it as a static social phenomenon.
-Chomsky placed this static and social language system back into an ideal native speaker's head and regarded it not only as a system but also as a dynamic individual linguistic distinction between competence (the speaker-hearer's knowledge of his language) and performance (the actual use of language in concrete situations)."
+Chomsky placed this static and social language system back into an ideal native speaker's head and regarded it not only as a system but also as a dynamic individual linguistic phenomenon.
+He (1965, p.4) made the "fundamental distinction between competence (the speakerhearer's knowledge of his language) and performance (the actual use of language in concrete situations)."
 The distinction that he noted is "related to the langueparole distinction of Saussure; but it is necessary to reject his concept of langue as merely a systematic inventory of items and to return rather to the Humbodtian conception of underlying competence as a system of generative processes."
-Dell Hymes (1979) put forward the concept of "communicative competence" and placed social communication at the center of investigation, with Chomsky's conception of language "competence" being part of the communicative competence.
-Halliday (1985) emphasized the function of language and explored how language functions in the process of social communication.
-The past roughly three decades has seen the development of cognitive linguistics, which places central importance on the role of meaning, conceptual processes and embodied experience in the study of language and the mind and the way in which they intersect.
-According to Croft and Cruse (2004, p.1), there are three major hypotheses guiding the cognitive linguistic approach to language: language is not an autonomous cognitive faculty;
+Dell Hymes (1979) put forward the concept of "communicative competence" and placed social communication at the center of investigation, with Chomsky's conception of "competence" language being part communicative competence.
+Halliday emphasized the function of language and explored how language functions in the process of social communication.